Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Certificate Revocation Lists (CRLs) are lists of certificates that have been revoked by a Certificate Authority before their scheduled expiration date.
 ~ OCSP (*Online Certificate Status Protocol*)
 		- Online Certificate Status Protocol (OCSP) is an internet protocol used for obtaining the revocation status of a digital certificate.
+		- Useful if you know the name of the certificate.
 ~ Secure Boot Attestation
 		- A process that is supported by TPM
 		- When the TPM is configured, it captures signatures of key files used to boto the computer and stores a report of the signatures securely within the TPM.